napilab/napi-xcom/blog/2025-01-09/index.md

 ---
 ## Manifest

-We want to present the manifest of Napi-X in first post.
+In first post we want to present the manifest of Napi-X.

 ## Our Goal